nieboczek/ggs-modding-docs/beginners-guide/configuring-mods.md

 Open the `config.lua` file using notepad.

 > [!TIP]
-> On Windows 11 you should see an `Edit in Notepad` option after right clicking.
+> On Windows 11 you should see an `Edit in Notepad` option after right-clicking.
 You can click it to make the process easier.

 ![Explorer Select](../media/explorer_select.png)

-Right click the config.lua file and select the option `Open with`.
+Right-click the `config.lua` file and select the option `Open with`.
 If you see notepad click it

 ![Open With](../media/open_with.png)